 Contact lenses can “mold” the corneal surface, which changes the corneal curvature and may lead to a change in your refraction (prescription).
 In order to properly calculate the treatment to correct your refractive error, you will have to stop wearing contact lenses at some stage prior to your appointments.
 In time, the cornea will return to its natural shape and size.
 We are dedicated to providing you with the most accurate treatment and this can only be achieved if the corneal surface is stable and back to its natural shape.

 For the vast majority of patients, the recommended length of time for contact removal should suffice.
 However, the individual rate of corneal adjusting may vary.
 If your cornea is still adjusting at either the pre-operative or surgery appointment, you will be required to reschedule your appointment for a later date.
-This will allow the cornea to return to its natural shape and refraction to stabilize, thus providing you with an opportunity to attain the best possible outcome.
-Foulkes Vision cannot reimburse for time off work, hotel, airline tickets or any other expenses incurred due to rescheduling.
+This will allow the cornea to return to its natural shape and refraction to stabilize, providing you with an opportunity to attain the best possible outcome.

 Medical evidence suggests that the likelihood of an enhancement, or secondary procedure, is reduced the longer a patient has their contact lenses out.